Options used in the command line

 IgnoreTriggerFireOrder ifire Ignore firing order for DDL and DML triggers

-IgnoreWhiteSpace ispaces Ignores white spaces (new lines, tabs, spaces, etc.) during comparison and synchronization
+IgnoreWhiteSpace ispaces Ignore white spaces (new lines, tabs, spaces, etc.) during comparison and synchronization

-IgnoreCase icase Ignore case in symbols for non-key columns
+IgnoreCase icase Ignore case when comparing values in the object’s body

 MappingIgnoreCase micase Ignore case in object names when mapping them

-MappingIgnoreSpaces mispace Ignore spaces in object names druing mapping and comparing
+MappingIgnoreSpaces mispace Ignore spaces in object names during mapping and comparing

 MappingSimilar msim Associate column names having similar name options